zhanghao-njmu/NGSmodule/README.md

-# NGSpipe
+# NGSmodule
-A flexible, automation and pragmatic workflow tool to efficiently process the NGS data in batches.
+A flexible, modularization, automation, and pragmatic workflow tool to efficiently process the NGS data in batches.